 Q. What is the difference between a shower curtain and a shower liner?

-A shower curtain provides privacy and stays on the outside of your tub or shower stall.
+A shower curtain provides privacy, might match decor, and stays on the outside of a tub or shower stall.
 A liner, in contrast, slips inside the tub/stall area to keep water from splashing onto the floor.

 Q. Are fabric shower curtain liners better than plastic liners?

 Fabric liners are quieter and typically more pleasant to use than plastic liners.
 Plastic liners are easy to clean and don’t require machine washing.
 In general, fabric liners are better for the environment and don’t leach chemicals.

 Q. Why is the bottom of my shower curtain yellow?

 Yellow hems are typically a byproduct of mildew growth, while pinkish hems are caused by mold.

 Q. Should you leave your shower curtain open or closed?

 Keep it closed (fully extended) most of the time.
 This ensures greater air circulation and evaporation over the entire surface.